fenago/machine-learning-for-finance/lab_guides/Lab_5.md

 What you are seeing is the loss value of a part of the spaCy pipeline, in this case, the **named entity recognition** (**NER**) engine.
-Similar to the cross-entropy loss we discussed in previous chapters, the actual value is hard to interpret and does not tell you very much.
+Similar to the cross-entropy loss we discussed in previous labs, the actual value is hard to interpret and does not tell you very much.
 What matters here is that the loss is decreasing over time and that it reaches a value much lower than the initial loss.